V-Varga/TrichoCompare/README.md

 #### Scoring OG membership similarity

-The `og_membership_test.py` program compares the parsed results files from Broccoli, OrthoFinder, ProteinOrtho and SonicParanoid, in order the score the similarity of the orthologous clusters created by these programs.
+The `og_membership_test.py` program compares the parsed results files from Broccoli, OrthoFinder, ProteinOrtho and SonicParanoid, in order to score the similarity of the orthologous clusters created by these programs.
 The user can set a target threshold average similarity value, under which results should not be reported.
 This script is made available in the TrichoCompare/OG_Comparisons/ directory of the GitHub.

 ```bash
 #model: